dimitri-nicolo/calico/_includes/v2.2/cnx-monitor-install.md

    sed -i -e "s?giantswarm?$REGISTRY/giantswarm?g" kibana-dashboards.yaml
    ```

-1. Create a `ConfigMap` and start a job that will install the {{site.prodname}} Kibana indexes, views, and dashboards
+1. Create a `ConfigMap` and start a job that will install the {{site.tseeprodname}} Kibana indexes, views, and dashboards
    when the Kibana service endpoints come up.

    ```bash